-For example, if we already know when our ancestors were married then we can look for their children in subsequent years.
+For example, if you already know when your ancestors were married then you can look for their children in subsequent years.

 This document may also list their children, (although it maybe possible that on census night the children were staying with relatives).

 Or, the wife had a child prior to the marriage.
 These are both entirely possible and must not be disregarded.

 There are though many more tips that I could have discussed here, but that would have made this post too long of a read for you.

 Considering that there are hundreds of tips to be found in this book it is well worth a bargain at only $5.95.

 These tips have been described as a brain dump by Thomas as he has collected them over many years.

-Topics covered in this book include:
+Topics covered in this book: